Investors

 Materiality Analysis

 We consider and incorporate the perspectives of our relevant stakeholder groups in our assessment of material topics.
+A list of all sustainability topics material to Vonovia can be found in the current Annual Report.

 As a result from this review, our materiality matrix, compiles 10 identified material topics and 14 other important sustainability topics in five action areas.
-The five action areas are:

 Definition of the Material Topics